semaphoreci/docs/docs/reference/webhook-notifications.md

 # Webhook Notifications

 Semaphore has webhook based notifications that are delivered on the success or failure of a pipeline.
-When criteria for notification are met, Semaphore will send a HTTP POST payload to the webhook's configured URL.
+When criteria for notifications are met, Semaphore will send a HTTP POST payload to the webhook's configured URL.
 You can use them, for example, to implement alerts through [Hubot](https://github.com/hubotio/hubot), or keep track of your projects on a company dashboard.